40+ Common Latin Phrases Used in English (That You Should Know)

 Final Thoughts

-So, how many of these Latin phrases used in English did you actually know?
+So, how many of these popular Latin phrases used in English did you actually know?
 Some of them are a bit tough, but I’m sure you recognized at least a few.
 Let me know how you fared in the comments!

 And, while you’re here – have you ever thought about learning Latin?
 Here are nine reasons why you absolutely should!

 If you’ve been wanting to learn Latin but just don’t know how to get started, then check out my ultimate guide to Latin-learning resources.
+I list a combination of paid and free resources helpful for students of all levels.

 YOU MAY ALSO LOVE: